Lamden/docs/docs/wallet/accounts_linked_transfer.md

 2. **Smart Contract:** This is the smart contract that this transaction will be going to.
 This value is auto-populated by the Lamden Vault and should be the smart contract that you approved durring the <u>[Linked Account Creation](/docs/wallet/accounts_linked_create)</u> process.
 3. **Network:** This is the network the transaction will be processed on.
 The values are either "Lamden Mainnet" or "Lamden Testnet".
 4. **Action:** The "method" on the smart contract that this transaction will invoke.
 If you are not sure what this method does, maybe ask the DAPP developer directly.
 Ideally, the developer of the smart contract has given this method a name that reflects the DAPP action to be performed that created the popup.
-5. **Stamps:** TAU is converted to stamps to pay for transactions.
+5. **Stamp Limit:** TAU is converted to stamps to pay for transactions.
 As the transaction progresses it accrues stamps.
 The transaction will halt when the stamp amount is reached; so make sure to provide enough stamps to allow the transaction to complete.
 If you provide an amount of stamps that would exceed the amount of TAU in your account then the transaction will fail immediately.
 6. **Data:** Any additional information under "Action" will be sent as data in the transction and utilized by the smart contract while processing your transaction.
 Take a look at this data to see if it accurately reflects the intention of your action.
 Depending on the action and smart contract, the data may or may not be discernable by you.
 You can always check with the DAPP developer if you are unsure what data they are sending.

 If you are confident with the contents of the popup then click "APPROVE" and the Lamden Vault will sign and send the transaction.
 If you aren't sure you can always click "DENY" and no transaction will be sent.

-## How To Change The Stamps Amount?
+## How To Change The Stamp Limit Argument?

 1. Click `Change` button
-2. Modify the stamps amount.
+2. Modify the value of stamp limit.
 Please make sure to provide enough stamps or you wiil get a error message displayed.

    ![](/img/wallet/change_stamps_setp_1.png)